mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 <div align="center"><b>Deck Guidelines</b></div>

 #### General Guides:
-- No any staple Trap card
-- Not Tier-0 or Tier-1 decks
 - Main deck contain 20 cards
-- Not a Synchro toolbox deck
+- Not a generic toolbox deck
 - Not a Xyz focused archetype
+- No any non-support Trap cards
 - Not use any Egyptian God cards
 - Can search or summon from deck
 - Preferably has backrow removal